 About this topic When working in device diagnostics software, you are often required to initialize the device.
 This topic explains why device initialization is necessary.
 Opening communications Initializing a device opens communications with it.
 For example, if the device is connected with a serial cable, the COM port is opened, and if the device is connected with an Ethernet cable, the TCP/IP socket is connected.
-Homing motors ming motors Initializing a device homes motors that do not track their position al their line of travel.
-Homing a motor moves it until it triggers an even called a home flag.
+Homing motors Initializing a device homes motors that do not track their position along their line of travel.
+Homing a motor moves it until it triggers an event, called a home flag.
 This tells the motor its location.
-The motors on some devices autopositions when the device is turn must be initialized to be homed. omatically move to their home ed on.
-The motors on other devices Setting profile parameters Initializing a device applies relevant parameters set in the device's profile.
+The motors on some devices automatically move to their home positions when the device is turned on.
+The motors on other device must be initialized to be homed.
+Setting profile parameters Initializing a device applies relevant parameters set in the device's profile.
 Setting state and memory variables Most devices store variables in software or firmware.
 Initializing a device sets these variables to their initial values.
-Related topics For information about See Using Diagnostics □ "About diagnostics" on page 11 Gening diagnostics" on page 12 Workflow for configuring devices "Adding devices" on page 10
+Related topics For information about See Using Diagnostics "About diagnostics" on page 11 "Opening diagnostics" on page 12 Workflow for configuring devices "Adding devices" on page 10